 Types Of Braces

 Because we understand the importance of a healthy mouth and a confident smile, braces have become commonplace.
-In fact, nearly 4 million people in the United States are wearing braces at any one time, according to the Pennsylvania Dental Association.
-Many types of aesthetic braces exist.
+In fact, nearly 4 million people in the United States are wearing braces at any one time.
+Many aesthetic options exist for orthodontic treatment.

 Discovering the Different Types of Braces

 If you’re considering braces for yourself or your child, you have many options.
 Your orthodontist will help you make the best choice for your situation, but here are the basics of each type:

 - Traditional metal braces are made of smooth, polished stainless steel.
 Today’s metal braces are noticeably smaller, more comfortable and hygienic.
 New arch wires move your teeth more quickly and comfortably than ever before.

 - LightForce 3D braces are custom-made to fit your teeth perfectly, which means an efficient, more discreet and more comfortable treatment from start to finish.
 These 3D-printed braces allow for a faster treatment experience and journey.

 - Clear Aligners consists of a series of customized, clear BPA-free plastic trays (similar to bleaching trays) that are removable and typically replaced every few weeks to keep your teeth moving in the desired direction.

 We frequently use high technology wires that last longer and require fewer adjustments than stainless steel wires.